 Treatment for trauma-related conditions is multi-dimensional and rests heavily on developing skills and strategies for managing the fears, nervous system arousal, intrusive memories.
 This process is enhanced and facilitated by being with others in a safe and supportive community environment where there is ample opportunity to learn, practice, and hone the necessary recovery and symptom management skills.
 Developing safe attachments with peers and staff fosters corrective and reparative relational opportunities inherent in the trauma-recovery process.

-Sometimes, substance use serves as coping mechanism for mental health issues.
+Sometimes, substance use serves as a coping mechanism for mental health issues.
 The Journal of the American Medical Association suggests that approximately 53% of those who abuse substances meet the criteria for a mental health diagnosis, which indicates a significant relationship between mental health issues and addiction.
 However, experiencing symptoms of a mental health issue does not mean that a person will also use substances.

 For lasting health and recovery, personal transformation is important, including changing habits, developing stress and symptom management strategies, and regenerating a social network that supports recovery.
 Embarking on such a transformative process is aided by being with a supportive group of peers with similar experiences and learning, perhaps for the first time, how to be in life without substances.